willhk10/Pi-in-the-Sky/README.md

 * Worked on fixing code after major fails, as well as re-fixing the SD card due to a freak deep-fry accident.
 * Glued circuit board together and resoldered broken connections
 * Re-did services on the Pi like 19 times due to frying and/or killing 2 SD cards
 * Tested multiple different variations of code, and as of 5/16/22 working towards test launching JUST the circuitry inside of a working rocket to determine if the code will fail under real conditions

+# 5.17.22
+### Work Done
+* Finished recreating and succesfully tested code
+* Finally emptied bins of unused components